knative/docs/docs/install/knative-with-operators.md

 ---
-title: "Installing Knative components using Operators"
+title: "Installing Knative components using Operator"
 weight: 10
 type: "docs"
 ---

-Knative provides operators as tools to install, configure and manage Knative.
-This guide explains how to install and uninstall Knative using Knative operators.
+Knative provides operator as a tools to install, configure and manage Knative.
+This guide explains how to install and uninstall Knative using Knative operator.
+Knative releases an [All-In-One operator](https://github.com/knative-sandbox/operator) to install both Knative Serving and Eventing components.

-Each component in Knative has a separate operator for installation and configuration.
-This means that there is a [Serving operator](https://github.com/knative/serving-operator) and an [Eventing operator](https://github.com/knative/eventing-operator).
-Knative also releases both of them together as the [All-In-One operator](https://github.com/knative-sandbox/operator).
-You can choose to install them in one bundle or separately.

 ## Before you begin

-Knative installation using Operators requires the following:
+Knative installation using Operator requires the following:

 - A Kubernetes cluster v1.15 or newer, as well as a compatible kubectl.
 This guide assumes that you've already created a Kubernetes cluster.
 If you have only one node for your cluster, set CPUs to at least 6, Memory to at least 6.0 GB, Disk storage to at least 30 GB.
 If you have multiple nodes for your cluster, set CPUs to at least 2, Memory to at least 4.0 GB, Disk storage to at least 20 GB for each node.
-- The Kubernetes cluster must be able to access the internet, since Knative operators download images online.
+- The Kubernetes cluster must be able to access the internet, since Knative operator downloads images online.
 - Istio:
     - [Download and install Istio](https://knative.dev/development/install/installing-istio/#downloading-istio-and-installing-crds).
 Go through all the 4 sub-steps.
     - [Update your Istio to use cluster local gateway](https://knative.dev/development/install/installing-istio/#updating-your-install-to-use-cluster-local-gateway).

-## Limitations of Knative Operators:
+## Limitations of Knative Operator:

-Knative Operators are still in Alpha phase.
+Knative Operator is still in Alpha phase.
 They have not been tested in a production environment, and should be used for development or test purposes only.

-## Install Knative with All-In-One operator
+## Install Knative with Knative Operator

-Knative has released an All-In-One operator to install both Serving and Eventing components.
-You can find the information about the releases on the [Releases page](https://github.com/knative-sandbox/operator/releases).
+You can find the release information of Knative Operator on the [Releases page](https://github.com/knative-sandbox/operator/releases).

-### Installing the All-In-One Knative Operator
+### Installing the Knative Operator

 __From releases__: